AirbusCyber/grap/README.md

 - [IDA.md](IDA.md): installation and usage instruction of the IDA plugin

 ## Requirements
-The following dependencies must be installed:
+Besides compilers (build-essential), the following dependencies must be installed:

 - cmake
 - bison